akai-keisanki/recommended-.minecraft-files-BTWGS-/README.md

 ### The resourcepack is designed for 1.19.2 and gives you a better experience when the requirements are satsfied.

-🚨 Requirements (Software) (recommended): Minecraft 1.19.2 with Optifine 1.19.2 (Recomended version: OptiFine_1.19.2_HD_U_H9) (FabricOptifine modpack is very recommended for FPS, better experience, custom textures and more)
+🚨 Requirements (Software) (recommended): Minecraft Forge or Fabric (Fabric 1.19.2 recommended) 1.19.2 with Optifine 1.19.2 (Recomended version: OptiFine_1.19.2_HD_U_H9) (FabricOptifine modpack is very recommended for FPS, better experience, custom textures and more)

 🚨 Requirements (Settings) (recommended): Options...>Video Settings...>Quality...>